 Plan N costs $80-$120 monthly.
 Medigap Plan N is a lower-cost premium option for the most common Medigap policies purchased.

-With Plan N, you are exposed to Part B excess charges and the Part B deductible.
+Plan N exposes you to Part B excess charges and the Part B deductible.

 Buying Medigap insurance when you’re first eligible is important because the younger you are, the less you’ll pay for a policy.

 Also, you cannot predict the future when you could be ineligible for Medigap if your health deteriorates quickly.
-It’s best to get this insurance before it’s too late while the premiums are low.
+Getting this insurance before it’s too late while the premiums are low is best.
 You may not be as healthy tomorrow as you are today.

 Generally, women pay a lower premium than men, about $10-$15 monthly.
-The reasoning is that women tend to be in better health and live longer than men.
+The reasoning is that women tend to be healthier and live longer than men.

-Your location is another huge factor in the average cost of Medigap; metropolitan areas will have higher Medigap premiums compared to rural areas where the average wealth is lower.
+Your location is another huge factor in the average cost of Medigap; metropolitan areas will have higher Medigap premiums compared to rural areas with lower average wealth.
 For example, New York City Medigap plans are more expensive than the same policy in rural Tennessee.

-You can always shop around with your Medigap plan; it’s best to call an agent representing multiple carriers who can consult you on your options.
+You can always shop around with your Medigap plan; it’s best to call an agent representing multiple carriers to consult you on your options.

 Premiums are set in place by each insurance carrier.
 Their pricing method can make a difference in how much they charge for policies now and in the future.
 There are three separate ways that Medigap plans can be rated.